neo-hack/docs/docs/guide/manage-with-preset.md

 neo add <preset-package> --preset
 ```

-neo will save templates listed in `<preset-package>` into local store.
-You can create side project from an interactive cli list.
+`neo` will save all templates listed in `<preset-package>` into local store.
+You can create side project from template list.

 ## Build preset